SirMekus/nkem/README.md

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.
+Of course, there can always be room (and parlour 😁) for improvement.
+If you have any suggestions or ideas, please feel free to open an issue or submit a pull request.

 ## License